BenjaminKobjolke/FmanSaveAsDialogExtension/README.md

 [FMan](https://www.fman.io) Plugin to use your last used directories from FMan within the windows save dialog

 # Install
-install the plugin by unzipping the release to
+install the plugin by copying the release to
 > %AppData%\Roaming\fman\Plugins\User

 Reload Plugins from within fman.io